 All live class time for all courses will be held remotely through Zoom, an on-line remote platform.
 Course participants are required to have a device with a working microphone, camera, and internet connection to be able to fully engage and participate in all aspects of the virtual classroom lectures, discussions and exercises.
 Attendance will be taken and attendance in all class hours is required to receive academic credit.
 Please reach out to Health Law and Policy Summer Institute Director Asha Scielzo with any questions.

 The registration process differs for academic credit students and non-academic credit participants.

-Students Applying for Academic Credit
+Academic Credit Students

 Visiting JD and LL.M.
-Students: Visiting students who wish to enroll in the Summer Institute and receive academic credit must use the "Summer Visiting Student Application Form" to begin the process.
+Students: Visiting students who wish to enroll in the Summer Institute and receive academic credit must use the Summer Visiting Student Application to begin the process.
 Students who wish to receive academic credit must have a letter of good standing and permission to enroll at the Washington College of Law from their home institution.
-(Students may register for a maximum of two academic credits per week.)

 Program Changes & Withdrawals

 The law school has established a minimum enrollment of students per course.
 Participants who have registered or paid a deposit will be informed promptly of any changes in the Summer Institute's offerings and, in the unlikely event of a course cancellation, will receive a full refund for the course (excluding the 4% administrative fee, which is non-refundable).

 Requests for course withdrawal and/or refunds should be directed as follows:

 For academic credit students: Students who have registered to receive academic credit must contact the Office of the Registrar for information about withdrawal forms and deadlines.